buccaneerai/notestream-api/README.md

 # notestream-api
 > 🚰 This microservice is responsible for ingesting patient encounter audio (and other data) and converting it into output.

 This is done via a real-time streaming (using RxJS).
 The API is exposed via a Socket.io websocket API.

 ## Running it locally

-> 🍎 There is a known issue on Mac M1 ARM chips: You must use node 15 or higher for it to work.

 ```
 > ⚠️ This service makes use of private npm packages, so you'll need to be authenticated to use our company's private npm registry.

-### Service depdencies
+### Service dependencies
 This service uses other microservices as dependencies.
 You'll need to run those locally or connect to a running cluster.
 The URLs are provided as environment variables.
+These include:
+- The GraphQL API (and its dependencies)
+- The STT API (and its dependencies)

 ### .env file
 This project receives configuration inputs via the `dotenv` package.